Sep9

 Extended Sermon

-“Warns how we can miss what God is doing when it doesn’t align with our plans and conflicts with our interests.” ⇒ Have we lost sight of God’s plan for our life, even confusing our plan for God’s plan?
+“Warns how we can miss what God is doing when it conflicts with our plans and interests.” ⇒ Have we lost sight of God’s plan for our life, even confusing our plan for God’s plan?
 Like Peter, God’s plan may be the farthest thing from our mind.
 Our “Never Lord!” could actually be God’s plan for us.
 And do we demand that God’s plan makes sense before we follow it?
 God can work in ways that don’t make sense to us.
 He can use surprising people and circumstances to bring his will to pass.
 Things may even appear out of control from our human perspective, but may actually be moving along according to God’s perfect plan.
 Rather than trying to get God to go along with our little plans, We should ask God; what are you doing and how do you want me to join in with that?’
 When we’re thinking about moving to a new city for a higher paying job are we looking to the benefits for ourselves or are we asking, ‘Lord, is this what you want me to do?’.
 When we’re choosing someone to marry are we asking God’s opinion or do we just want him to rubber-stamp our plans.

 Additional Notes & Applications.